Experiences of edge computing driving business continuity

 2. Integrate a backup and recovery plan

 When disaster strikes (natural or otherwise), how fast can industrial edge operations come back on-line?
-Does the business continuity plan account for partial or total loss of digitalised edge assets?
+Does the business continuity plan account for a partial or total loss of digitalised edge assets?
 After installing new edge compute applications, disaster recovery plans are sometimes not considered.
 In the age of advanced connectivity, systems downtime can often have an unexpected cascading effect on operations.
 Proper business continuity planning can cut much of this risk.

 3. Invest in proper power protection